dedis/d-voting/docs/verifiability_doc.md

 Just like the Benaloh challenge, a user can assume that the backend is untrusted, and they have a Benaloh challenge with the backend.

-The user first encrypts their ballot using the election public key and then sent it to the backend.
-Then the backend encrypted the encrypted ballot again with a randomly generated seed and sends the hash of the enc(enc(ballot)) to the user.
+The user first encrypts their ballot using the election public key and then sends it to the backend.
+Then the backend encrypts the encrypted ballot again with a randomly generated seed and sends the hash of the enc(enc(ballot)) to the user.

 Then the user can choose to challenge (which backend reveals the random seed) or accept (which backend executes the vote).